schillingcoin/peercoin/doc/README_windows.txt

 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.5, first backup wallet in qt menu or by command line peercoind backupwallet <destination_backup_file>
+To upgrade from 0.5, first backup wallet in qt menu or by command line schillingcoind backupwallet <destination_backup_file>
-Then shutdown peercoind by
+Then shutdown schillingcoind by schillingcoind stop
-peercoind stop
 Uninstall v0.5 client, download and install v0.6 client.
 Remove all files and subdirectory in your wallet directory EXCEPT FOR wallet.dat (wallet file) and peercoin.conf (configuration file).